thisisnsh/aithing/README.md

 - no selected text after hit enter
 - allow text selected in response
 - keyboard based switch of multiple instances
+- do not change app context in between the conversation